Not long after Canadians welcomed the year 2020, reports about major cyber attacks started to dominate news headlines.

 This relatively new cyber risk kept information security researchers quite busy in 2018.
 Crypto-jacking is a specialized kind of malware coded for the purpose of infecting a system and surreptitiously using its bandwidth as well as its computing resources to mine cryptocurrency.

 In 2020, it is expected that crypto-jacking attacks will continue increasing.
 Hackers are coding crypto-jacking malware in stealthy manners in order to avoid detection by antivirus software, and they are targeting regions of the world by internet protocol (IP) address.
+So, knowing how to hide your IP address might come in handy.

 10. Invisible Malware or Software Subversion